Cancer (young people)

 (The text has been altered in accordance with the wishes of Interview 13.)

-Most people, both young and old, can now find an enormous amount of information about their cancer on the Internet - if they want to.
-But some people are naturally very anxious about finding out things they would rather not know and so do not ask questions or look for information themselves.
-Also, on occasions some doctors or nurses warned their patients that they might find misleading or out of date information on the Internet, but in spite of this did not recommend other, more reliable, sites.
+Most people can find an enormous amount of information about their cancer online if they want to, but some people may be anxious about finding out things they would rather not know and so do not ask questions or look for information themselves.
+On occasion, some doctors or nurses warned their patients that they might find misleading or out of date information on the Internet, but also did not recommend other more reliable sources.

-Several young people we spoke to said that they did not want to look at sites if they were aimed at doctors or if the contained a large number of statistics.
-Others simply felt too ill or exhausted to read books or trawl the Internet themselves, but were nevertheless very pleased if their parents or friends found information for them.
+Several young people we spoke with said that they did not want to look at sources if they were 'aimed at doctors' or if they contained a large number of statistics.
+Others simply felt too ill or exhausted to read or look through sources themselves but were very pleased if their parents or friends found information for them.

 All her family (except her Mum) had looked at the Internet.
 She herself prefers sites specifically aimed at patients rather than those with 'cold' information about statistics and survival rates.